The Roman Catholic Diocese of Portland Policy on Counseling Assistance Reimbursement

 APPEAL PROCESS

-When the Diocese has denied support for adjunct treatment of any kind, the victim/survivor may appeal this decision by having their treatment provider contact the Independent Clinician to request an appeal.
-The request for the adjunct treatment is then reviewed by a panel of three mental health professionals who are trained and experienced in sexual abuse treatment.
-One professional is selected by the victim/survivor and his/her treatment provider, one by the diocese, and the Maine Coalition Against Sexual Assault will be asked to provide the third professional.
-The victim/survivor must release his/her treatment provider to speak with this review panel and provide them with any reasonable information necessary for them to provide an informed recommendation.
+When the Diocese has denied support for Adjunct Treatment of any kind, the Victim/Survivor may appeal this decision by having their treatment provider contact the Independent Clinician to request an appeal.
+The request for the Adjunct Treatment will then be reviewed by a panel of three mental health professionals who are trained and experienced in sexual abuse treatment.
+One professional is selected by the Victim/Survivor and his/her treatment provider, one by the Diocese, and the Maine Coalition Against Sexual Assault will be asked to provide the third professional.
+The Victim/Survivor must release his/her treatment provider to speak with this review panel and provide them with any information the panel considers reasonably necessary for them to provide an informed recommendation.
 There are no appeals beyond this process.

 Because this program is voluntary and offered as an expression of the Church’s compassion, in all cases the final decision remains with the Diocese.